YWCA Delaware Advocacy Positions

 - Law Enforcement Reform

 - People of color in America are policed at double the rate of their white counterparts.
 Rates of stop, arrest and officer-involved shootings are disproportionate for Black and brown individuals and especially prevalent in poor communities.
-YWCA Delaware supports reforms that dismantle individual bias and systemic racism in policing through transparency and accountability, specifically: organized data collection, access to raw data for outside analysis; uniform procedures for handling complaints; expanded, effective training on inherent bias and cultural competency; implementing community policing techniques that foster positive relationships between law enforcement and the individuals in the communities they serve.
+YWCA DE supports reforms that dismantle individual bias and systemic racism in policing through transparency and accountability.

 - Criminal Justice Reform

 - In Delaware, 21 percent of the population are Black but represent more than 60 percent of the prison population, with women of color the fastest growing demographic.
-YWCA Delaware advocates for policies that decrease the prison population such as reducing sentences for low-level crimes, early intervention for at-risk youth and court diversion programs.
-YWCA supports re-entry programs and policies that enable returning citizens to rebuild their lives economically and socially after their sentence has been served.
+YWCA DE advocates for policies that decrease the prison population such as reducing sentences for low-level crimes, eliminating compounding fines and fees that disproportionately effect lower income Black and brown populations, early intervention for at-risk youth and court diversion programs.

 - School Funding

 - The percentage of Black students prepared for and graduating from post-secondary schools remain significantly less than the percentage of white students.
-Inequities in learning supports create an achievement gap by race further exacerbated by the economic health of the communities where students live.
-YWCA Delaware believes every student deserves equitable access to quality education, culturally sensitive and situationally appropriate learning supports.
+Inequities in learning supports create an achievement gap by race further exacerbated by the economic health of the communities where families live.
+YWCA DE believes every student deserves equitable access to quality education, culturally sensitive and situationally appropriate learning supports.

 Health & Safety